Mercedes-Benz Innovations

 New LP 1632 commercial vehicle with first hydraulically tilting cab.

-1971 ESV program starts (ESV = Experimental Safety Vehicle).
+1971 ESV programme starts (ESV = Experimental Safety Vehicle).
 ESV vehicles feature three-point inertia-reel seatbelts, belt force limiters, belt tensioners and the first driver and passenger airbags.

 Mercedes-Benz 350 SL featuring belt buckle fixed to the seat frame, four-spoke safety steering wheel and dirt-inhibiting side windows and rear lights.